 I enjoin the employees of USFWS to change their minds in their work.
 Their present work is not to study and promulgate scientific wildlife conservation but to follow the world's path of top down heavy handed and mean spirited control over good and innocent people by developing laws and regulations that harm good people as well as the wildlife they mistakenly believe they are protecting.
 Modern environmentalism is the infrastructure of socialism - it is the method by which governmental authorities and socialist groups are deriving their power to control people's lives in every aspect.
 The free market, as opposed to government controlled markets, linked with scientific wildlife management at the source (where the animal or plant lives) is the answer to having abundant wildlife as well as having a society of free people who can enjoy life, liberty and the pursuit of happiness.

-The world can change fast and I have every hope that USFWS employees can start to study true wildlife management, and their obligations to their fellow man, in order to be ready for the changes from the current falsehoods of their work to the truths that will be revealed.
+The world can change fast and I have every hope that USFWS employees can start to study true wildlife management, and to study their obligations to their fellow man, in order to be ready for the changes from the current falsehoods of their work to the truths that will be revealed.
 The truth, in the end, wins in every case and situation God has placed before us.
 People who do not learn the truth and apply it to their lives & work end up being humiliated, crushed and judged by it - that is just how God does things.